-The Richmond Art Society, although not under quite the same name, is now over sixty years old.
+The Richmond Art Society is now over sixty years old.
 It started life in the late 1940s as the Richmond Art Group and met in the old Richmond Art School, among whose pupils had been John Piper.
 By the mid-fifties it was having an annual exhibition, lectures and art discussions, and for a long time – from the mid-fifties to the mid-eighties – there was an open-air Summer Exhibition on the Terrace at the top of Richmond Hill.

-The Society now holds two exhibitions every year.
-There is one in the spring or early summer, usually in the Landmark Arts Centre in Teddington and one in late Autumn at varying locations in the borough.
+The Society now holds two exhibitions every year – one in the spring or early summer, usually in the Landmark Arts Centre in Teddington and one in late Autumn at varying locations in the borough.
 Well known figures opening past shows have included MPs Susan Kramer, Zac Goldsmith and Vince Cable, actress Rosemary Leach, writers Michael Frayn and Claire Tomalin, and artists Ken Howard RA and Jason Bowyer PNEAC.
-Every Winter season from September through to March the Society runs a series of remarkable lectures, slide shows and demonstrations by renowned artists and experts.
+Every winter season from September through to March the Society runs an excellent series of lectures, slide shows and demonstrations by renowned artists and experts.

 One of the aims of the Society is to bring together those living in and around Richmond who are interested in the visual arts.
 Working artists number over 100 among its 200 members.

 For a list of the current committee members, click here.

 During 2012 the Society played a major role in celebrating the 35 years Richmond has been twinned with Fontainebleau, the historic chateau town near Paris.
 French artists visited and joined us in showing their works at the Society’s Landmark Summer exhibition, and in exchange Richmond artists showed their pictures in a beautiful exhibition in Fontainebleau in September of that year.